hannesfrank/remnote-schedule/README.md

   - [ ] Proper error handling.
 What happens if you are zoomed into the schedule?
 Or the plugin is itself a child of schedule?
 - [x] Ignore non-event Rems
 - [x] Tags
+  - [ ] Auto color tags so we don't have to install stylus.
 - [ ] Handle intersecting events
   - [ ] Handle event inside another in Single-column
   - [ ] Support Multi-column